micahcochran/micahcochran.net/source/resume/index.md

 ### [recipe-crawler](/projects/recipe-crawler/)
 * June 2021 to present
-* A [Python](/tags/Python/) web crawler for recipes in HTML [https://schema.org/Recipe](https://schema.org/Recipe) (Microdata/<abbr title="JavaScript Object Notation for Linked Data">JSON-LD)</abbr>, which output cookbooks in JSON format.
-Beautiful Soup library is used to get the anchor tags from HTML.  [scrape-schema-recipe](/projects/recipe/) library (below) is used to get the recipes from HTML.
+* A [Python](/tags/Python/) web crawler for recipes in HTML [https://schema.org/Recipe](https://schema.org/Recipe) (Microdata/<abbr title="JavaScript Object Notation for Linked Data">JSON-LD)</abbr>, which output cookbooks in JSON format for testing recipe software.
+Uses [scrape-schema-recipe](/projects/recipe/) library for parsing recipes and Beautiful Soup library for parsing anchor tags.
 * I programmed the software and maintain the repository.

 ### [request_builder.py](https://github.com/micahcochran/request_builder_py)
 <a href="https://github.com/micahcochran/request_builder_py"><img src="/images/resume/PC_Agenda_250px.webp" class="resume-prj-img"></a>

 * 2020 to August 2021
 * Command line software that generates agendas and notices using Word Document templates from applicant requests (PDF files).
 The [Python](/tags/Python/) software used the PDF form data to fill templates of agendas and public notices.
-Templates were tailored to City of Athens processes and messaging.
+Templates were tailored to City's processes and messaging.
 * Programmer and user of software.

 ### [scrape-schema-recipe](/projects/recipe/)